-The Old Souk is a place where you will discover an authentic Dubai, more colourful and traditional.
+The Old Souk is a place where you will discover an authentic Dubai, more colorful and traditional.
 Here, a large number of sellers put their goods on sale in small stores.
-They sell all kinds of clothing, footwear, accessories, souvenirs, gold and home decorations, as well as all sorts of flavours and spices that will steal your eyes.
+They sell all kinds of clothing, footwear, accessories, souvenirs, gold, and home decorations, as well as all sorts of flavors and spices that will steal your eyes.

 Be prepared to negotiate and deal with the wave of sellers who will show you their offers, hoping you’ll stop and buy something from their stand.
-My favourite products include the very colourful lamps and the beautiful handmade pillowcases.
+My favorite products include very colorful lamps and beautiful handmade pillowcases.

 However, even if you decide not to buy anything, it’s worth visiting for the experience itself and it’s a place you need to see when you’re in the Emirates.

 The easiest way to get there is to stop at Al Ras subway station or Al Ghubaiba, then cross Dubai Creek on an abra, a traditional boat, for only one dirham.